-5.18 Sexually Transmitted Infections
+5.22 Sexually Transmitted Infections

-Testing for GC/ CT in men (urine) and women (urine or vaginal swab), and syphilis will occur at Screening and Weeks 29 and 53.
+Testing for GC/CT in men (urine) and women (urine or vaginal swab), and syphilis will occur at Screening and approximately every 6 months - see Scheduled of Procedures and Evaluations.
 Testing will be performed at the local laboratory.
-Testing for GC/ CT in men and women (rectal swab), will occur at Enrollment and Weeks 29 and 53.
+Testing for GC/CT in men and women (rectal swab), will occur at Enrollment and approximately every 6 months - see Schedule of Procedures and Evaluations.
 At US sites, testing will be performed at the local laboratory.
 At non US sites, samples will be stored for non-real-time, batched testing at the HPTN LC or designated laboratory.